sparkfun/eng_application/ETC/Warm_Fuzzy_Answers.md

 4. SparkFun is a dog-friendly, dog-filled environment.
 Are you comfortable working around dogs?
 If you have a dog, would you see yourself bringing your dog to work?

 **Yes, absolutely!
 I have four dogs at home all ranging from 8 lbs to 80 lbs.
-I imagine at some point I would bring one of them with me to work, however, it would be rare.**
+I imagine at some point I would bring one of them with me to work once in a while.**

 5. Who is your cultural alter-ego (athlete, artist, author, actor, alien, etc.)?